armin/Redux-iOS/Readme.md

-# simple demo of redux for iOS
+# Simple demo of Redux for iOS

 This app demonstrates how the app stae is managed.